 Scholarly Commons Citation

 Gostin, Lawrence O. and Lin, Kenneth W. MD, "A Public Health Framework for Screening Mammography: Evidence-Based Versus Politically Mandated Care" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1613.
+1613.